Still Lifes Exhibit

-Exhibit Dates: April 1–April 30, 2022
+Exhibit Dates: April 22–May 13, 2023

 Gallery Hours: Thursday–Saturday, 1:00–5:00pm

-Charles Ethan Porter was a renowned Still Life Artist in the 19th and early 20th Century.
-He lived in Rockville, CT for most of his life.
+In the 19th and early 20th century, Rockville, CT was home of the renowned still life artist, Charles Ethan Porter.
 Porter not only studied art at the National Academy of Design in New York City, he was one of the first Black artists to exhibit there.
 He was the only Black artist at the turn of the century who painted still lifes.
-His work can be found in collections at the Metropolitan Museum of Art, The Smithsonian American Art Museum, the Wadsworth Athenaeum, and more.
-Most recently, a painting of Porter’s was acquired by the Florence Griswold Museum in Connecticut.
-It is also likely that much of Porter’s work is owned privately but has not been officially authenticated.
+His work can be found in collections at the Metropolitan Museum of Art, The Smithsonian American Art Museum, the Wadsworth Athenaeum, as well as several private collections.